-NARRATIVE SUMMARY OF THE CORPORATION FOR PUBLIC BROADCASTING'S (CPB) BUDGET REQUESTS FOR FISCAL YEAR 2018/2020
+NARRATIVE SUMMARY OF THE CORPORATION FOR PUBLIC BROADCASTING'S BUDGET REQUESTS FOR FISCAL YEAR 2019/2021

-The Corporation for Public Broadcasting is the steward of our nation's investment in a public media system that serves all Americans, every day with free public media content that informs, educates and enriches.
-CPB supports a healthy and vibrant network of public media stations that play an essential role in public safety and civic leadership as well as in providing trusted local journalism, high-quality educational programming and local services to communities throughout the nation.
-Through key initiatives such as Veterans Coming Home; American Graduate: Let's Make it Happen; Local and Regional Journalism Collaborations; Ready To Learn; and public safety, CPB encourages local public media stations throughout the United States to serve their diverse urban and rural communities and strengthen our civil society locally and nationally.
+The Corporation for Public Broadcasting (CPB) is the steward of our nation's investment in a public media system that serves all Americans, every day with free public media content that informs, educates and enriches.
+CPB supports a healthy and vibrant system of public media stations that play an essential role in public safety and civic leadership as well as in providing trusted local journalism, high-quality educational programming and local services to communities throughout the nation.
+Through key initiatives such as Veterans Coming Home; American Graduate; local and regional journalism collaborations; Ready To Learn; and public safety, CPB encourages local public media stations throughout the United States to serve their diverse urban, small town and rural communities and to strengthen our civil society locally and nationally.

 CPB's education mission encompasses early childhood, elementary and secondary school, and lifelong learning.
-Beginning with Ready to Learn, a program proven to help preschoolers prepare to succeed in school, hundreds of millions of young children have benefited from this enrichment during public broadcasting's decades-long commitment.
-A growing number of state governments see Ready to Learn as an important element in achieving universal pre-school education.
+Beginning with Ready To Learn, a program proven to help preschool age children prepare to succeed in school, hundreds of millions of young children have benefited from this enrichment during public broadcasting's decades-long commitment.
+A growing number of state governments see Ready To Learn as an important element in achieving universal pre-school education.

-"The true power of public media to improve civic life lies in their unique assets combined with national reach and community relationships." - Dr. Robert Balfanz, Director, Everyone Graduates Center, Johns Hopkins University School of Education
+"The true power of public media to improve civic life lies in their unique assets combined with national reach and community relationships."- Dr. Robert Balfanz, Director, Everyone Graduates Center, Johns Hopkins University School of Education

-The PBS LearningMedia initiative, funded in part by CPB, provides elementary and secondary school education resources to 1.8 million teachers and 35 million K-12 students, including more than 30,000 homeschoolers.
-PBS LearningMedia content includes standards-based, curriculumaligned, interactive digital learning objects drawn from the best of public television programming (NOVA, Nature, American Experience, and more), as well as excellent source material from the Library of Congress, the National Archives, the Smithsonian Institution, NASA, the National Science Foundation, and other leading educational and cultural institutions.
+PBS LearningMedia, funded in part by CPB, provides elementary and secondary school education resources to almost two million teachers and users serving an estimated 40 million students, including more than 30,000 homeschoolers.
+PBS LearningMedia content includes standards-based, curriculum-aligned, interactive digital learning objects drawn from the best of public television programming (NOVA, Nature, American Experience, etc.), as well as excellent source material from the Library of Congress, the National Archives, the Smithsonian Institution, NASA, the National Science Foundation, and other leading educational and cultural institutions.